What support will I have?

 If you are studying a joint honours programme, your Personal Tutor will be an academic from your host School (e.g. Mathematics for BSc (Hons) Mathematics and Physics, Economics for MA (Hons) Economics and Mathematics).

 Student Learning Advisor

-The Advice Place run by the student association, EUSA, offers an independent and impartial source of information and advice.
+- Advice Place: The Advice Place is run by the student association, EUSA, and offers an independent and impartial source of information and advice.
 They can help with everything from academic matters through to finance and accommodation.